MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-information-protection-for-power-bi.md

 > [!div class="checklist"]
 > - **Verify current state and goals:** Ensure that you have clarity on the current state of information protection in the organization.
 All goals and requirements for implementing information protection should be clear and actively used to drive the decision-making process.
 > - **Make decisions:** Review and discuss all the decisions that are required.
 This task should occur prior to setting up anything in production.
 > - **Review licensing requirements:** Ensure that you understand the product licensing and user licensing requirements.
-Procure and assign more licenses if necessary.
+Procure and assign more licenses, if necessary.
 > - **Publish user documentation:** Publish your data classification and protection policy.
-Create a custom help page that contains the pertinent information that users will need.
+Create a custom help page that contains the relevant information that users will need.
 > - **Prepare the support team:** Conduct knowledge transfer sessions to ensure that the support team is ready to handle questions from users.
-> - **Create the sensitivity labels:** Configure each of the sensitivity labels in the Microsoft Purview compliance portal.
+> - **Create the sensitivity labels:** Set up each of the sensitivity labels in the Microsoft Purview compliance portal.
 > - **Publish a sensitivity label policy:** Create and publish a label policy in the Microsoft Purview compliance portal.
 Start by testing with a small group of users.
-> - **Configure the Power BI tenant settings:** In the Power BI admin portal, set the [information protection tenant settings](#power-bi-tenant-settings).
+> - **Set the Power BI tenant settings:** In the Power BI admin portal, set the [information protection tenant settings](#power-bi-tenant-settings).
 > - **Perform initial testing:** Perform an initial set of tests to verify everything is working correctly.
 Use a non-production tenant for initial testing, if available.
 > - **Gather user feedback:** Publish the label policy to a small subset of users who are willing to test the functionality.
 Obtain feedback on the process and user experience.
 > - **Continue iterative releases:** Publish the label policy to other groups of users.
 Onboard more groups of users until the entire organization is included.

 > [!TIP]
-> The checklist items above are summarized for planning purposes.
+> These checklist items are summarized for planning purposes.
 For more details about these checklist items, see the previous sections of this article.

 ## Ongoing monitoring

 After you've completed the implementation, you should direct your attention to monitoring and tuning sensitivity labels.

-The Power BI administrators and the security and compliance administrators will need to collaborate from time to time.
-For Power BI content, there are two audiences for monitoring:
+Power BI administrators and security and compliance administrators will need to collaborate from time to time.
+For Power BI content, there are two audiences who are concerned with monitoring.

-- **Power BI administrator:** An entry in the Power BI activity log is recorded each time a sensitivity label is assigned or changed.
-The activity log entry will include details of the event, including user, date and time, item name, workspace, and capacity.
+- **Power BI administrators:** An entry in the Power BI activity log is recorded each time a sensitivity label is assigned or changed.
+The activity log entry records details of the event, including user, date and time, item name, workspace, and capacity.
 Other activity log events (such as when a report is viewed) will include the sensitivity label ID that's assigned to the item.
-- **Security and compliance administrator:** The organization's security and compliance administrators will typically use Microsoft Purview reports, alerts, and audit logs.
+- **Security and compliance administrators:** The organization's security and compliance administrators will typically use Microsoft Purview reports, alerts, and audit logs.

 :::image type="icon" source="media/common/checklist.png" border="false":::

 **Checklist** - When monitoring information protection, key decisions and actions include:

 > [!div class="checklist"]
 > - **Verify roles and responsibilities:** Ensure that you're clear on who is responsible for which actions.
-Educate and communicate with your Power BI administrators, or security administrators, if they'll be directly responsible for some aspects.
+Educate and communicate with your Power BI administrators or security administrators, if they'll be directly responsible for some aspects.
 > - **Create or validate your process for reviewing activity:** Make sure the security and compliance administrators are clear on the expectations for reviewing the activity explorer regularly.

 > [!TIP]
-> For more information about auditing, see the [Information protection and data loss prevention for Power BI auditing](http://todo-link-to-article-6/) article.
+> For more information about auditing, see [Auditing of information protection and data loss prevention for Power BI](powerbi-implementation-planning-auditing-of-information-protection-and-data-loss-prevention-for-power-bi.md).

 ## Next steps